Main Page Content

 Vaccines are sensitive biological substances that need strict conditions to maintain their effectiveness.

-By understanding and implementing proper vaccine storage and handling practices, staff in health care provider premises can play a critical role in improving the health of Ontarians by ensuring that the administered vaccines retain their potency and that vaccine wastage is reduced.
+By understanding and implementing proper vaccine storage and handling practices, staff in health care provider premises play a critical role in improving the health of Ontarians by ensuring that the administered vaccines retain their potency and that vaccine wastage is reduced.

 To report a Cold Chain Incident call 519-258-2146 ext.
-1121 (8:30am – 4:30pm Monday – Friday)
+1121 (8:30 am – 4:30 pm Monday – Friday)

 Vaccine Ordering

-Pre-approved health care facilities can order publicly-funded vaccines from our Health Unit by faxing the completed form to (519)-977-1711, or emailing it to vaccine@wechu.org.
+Pre-approved health care facilities can order publicly funded vaccines from our Health Unit by faxing the completed form to (519)-977-1711, or emailing it to vaccine@wechu.org.

 Important

-• Include your most recent temperature log with every order (log sheet adapted from the Ministry of Health and Long-Term Care)
+• Include your most recent temperature log with every order

 • Order only a one month supply to avoid vaccine waste